Skip to content

 What is the best EU-hosted password manager?

-On EU Vetted's editorial compliance score, Passbolt (Luxembourg), Psono (Germany), Vaultwarden (Spain), and KeePassXC (Germany) all reach 5/5 as EU-owned and EU-hosted options.
+Passbolt (Luxembourg), Psono (Germany), Vaultwarden (Spain), and KeePassXC (Germany) are all EU-owned and EU-hosted (CLOUD Act exposure: Passbolt None, Psono Material, Vaultwarden None, KeePassXC None).
 The right pick depends on your use case: Passbolt is built for teams and self-hosted or cloud deployment; Psono is geared toward enterprise with LDAP/SAML; KeePassXC is local-only with no cloud sync at all, which is the strongest posture for high-risk environments.

 Is there a GDPR-compliant password manager?

 Any password manager operated by an EU-incorporated company with EU-only infrastructure and a published DPA qualifies as GDPR-compliant in its processing role.
-Passbolt (Luxembourg) and Psono (Germany) both publish detailed DPAs.
-Compliance is an assessment of the operator's practices, not a guarantee; review each vendor's DPA and sub-processor list against your own requirements.
+Passbolt (Luxembourg) publishes a detailed DPA, and Psono (Germany) maintains a public sub-processor register.
+What counts as GDPR-compliant here is a documented practice, not a certificate; check each vendor's DPA and sub-processor list against your own requirements before relying on the label.

 Does password-manager data fall under the US CLOUD Act?

 If the password manager is operated or ultimately owned by a US-incorporated company, the CLOUD Act can in principle compel it to produce data it controls, regardless of where the vault is physically stored.
-EU-owned operators such as Passbolt (Luxembourg), Psono (Germany), and Uniqkey (Denmark) are not directly subject to the CLOUD Act.
-This is an assessment of corporate structure, not a claim about any specific legal request.
+EU-owned operators such as Passbolt (Luxembourg, CLOUD Act exposure: None), Psono (Germany, CLOUD Act exposure: Material), and Uniqkey (Denmark, CLOUD Act exposure: None) have no US parent company that can be compelled this way.
+That distinction tracks corporate ownership, not any specific legal demand that has or hasn't landed.

 Are cloud-synced EU password managers safe to use?